The 8 principles of The Data Protection Act & GDPR

 • Unlawful processing of personal data

-• Accidental destruction, damage or loss to personal data
+• Accidental destruction, damage or loss of personal data

 Accountability